yrapop01/yrapop01.github.io/python/index.md

         print('Everything We Do is Driven By You')
 ```

-To get value of an assosiated name from class we use similar syntax to getting a variable from a module or an object:
+To get values from classes we use similar syntax to that of modules and objects:

 ```python
 print(Mazda.NAME)